 - What will happen if your partner doesn’t pay the loan on time

 - What – if anything – you’ll take in lieu of payment (a car, housekeeping or renovation services, etc)

-Get a witness to sign your contract
+5. Get a friend, family member, any type of witness to sign the contract

 If you have a contract signed by both parties, you don’t actually legally need a witness…but it can’t hurt!
 If you end up having to sue your boyfriend in court for the loan repayment (which happens all the time), a witness can be valuable in helping you win your case.

 Another consideration is how long you and your boyfriend have been together.
 If you’ve only been dating for a short time and he’s already asking for money, read 5 Relationship Mistakes You Might Be Making.